How to Fix WiFi Disappeared in Windows 11? [Latest Guide]

 Method 5: Check Your WiFi Adapter

-One of the causes you may experience the WiFi disappeared in Windows 11 is if your computer’s WiFi adapter is deactivated.
+One of the causes you may experience the WiFi disappearing in Windows 11 is if your computer’s WiFi adapter is deactivated.
 The WiFi adapter is in charge of connecting your computer to your network via the dongle or wireless card.
 The WiFi symbol will not appear on the taskbar if the adapter is deactivated in the settings menu.
 As a result, check to see if the adaptor is turned on.
 Then, follow the steps outlined below to resolve the error:

-Step 1: To begin, hit Windows key + I to open the windows Settings.
+Step 1: To begin, hit Windows key + I to open the Windows Settings.

 Step 2: Navigate to the Network and Internet tab on the left pane of the Settings window.